V-Sekai/manuals/decisions/20230602-pmx-module-integration.md

 3. Create a branch.
    - Let's use an example like `vsk-pmx`.
 4. Switch to the branch.
-5. Run `git subrepo clone https://github.com/V-Sekai/godot-pmx modules/pmx`
+5. Run `git subrepo clone https://github.com/V-Sekai/godot-pmx modules/pmx` in the terminal or command prompt.
 6. Code the module.
-7. Run `git subrepo pull modules/pmx`
+7. Run `git subrepo pull modules/pmx` in the terminal or command prompt to merge with upstream repo.
+6. Code the module.
-8. Run `git subrepo push modules/pmx`
+8. Run `git subrepo push modules/pmx` in the terminal or command prompt to publish.
 9. Make sure GitHub CI/CD tests pass.

 ## Positive Consequences